Lab 16: Neurovasculature of the Upper Extremity

 Observe the arteries of the upper extremity.

 • Subclavian artery: This is the primary artery providing the arm with blood.
-It is not visible on the cadaveric limbs, but a portion is visible on the full cadaver, and it can also be viewed in images.
+It is not visible on the donor limbs, but a portion is visible on the full donor, and it can also be viewed in images.

 • Axillary artery: This artery is continuous with the subclavian artery from the lateral border of the first rib to the inferior border of the teres major muscle.
 There are several branches you should be able to identify off of the axillary artery.